The party not in power assumes liabilities

-The types of losses that are specified in these contractual provisions may or may not be covered by a tech company’s general liability insurance or professional liability insurance depending upon the exact contractual language as well as the insurance policy language.
+When these types of losses are specified in contractual provisions, they may or may not be covered by a tech company’s General Liability or Professional Liability insurance.
+It depends on the exact contractual language and the insurance policy language.

-In most cases, a particular project for tech work will have one party that is larger and more powerful and that will control the terms of the contract negotiation.
+In most cases, a particular tech project will have one larger and more powerful company that will control the terms of the contract negotiation.
 This is known as the “party in power.”
-The “party in power” usually provides the contract form that is presented to the “party not in power.”
-This contract form usually requires the “party not in power” to assume most of the liabilities that could occur.
-As a result, the “party not in power” is also known as the party that is assuming the liability under the terms of the contract.
+The party in power usually provides the contract form that is presented to the party not in power, who is then usually required to assume most of the potential liabilities.
+As a result, the party not in power is also the party that is assuming the liability under the terms of the contract.

-The “party not in power” is typically a small one or two man tech company that is performing work for a large company.
+The party not in power is typically a small one or two-man tech company performing work for a large company.

-All is not necessarily lost by the party to the contract that is assuming the liabilities.
-Such party may be able to negotiate contract changes that can result in a more level playing field.
+All is not necessarily lost by the party that is assuming the liabilities.
+That party may be able to negotiate contract changes that can result in a more level playing field.
 The negotiating tips that are outlined in the sections below may be helpful.

 Bodily Injury and Property Damage Indemnity

-The most common type of general indemnity agreement deals with responsibility for damages to a third party for “bodily injury” or “property damage.”
+The most common type of general indemnity agreement deals with responsibility for damages to a third party for bodily injury or property damage.
+Sometimes this provision can be too broad and heavy handed to protect the interests of the“party not in power.

 - If the indemnification provision uses terms such as “any and all liability,” try to amend this to “bodily injury” and “property damage.”
-Limiting the indemnification to “bodily injury” and “property damage” will eliminate responsibility for lawsuits involving breach of contract, intellectual property infringement and breach of privacy.
+Limiting the indemnification in this way will eliminate responsibility for lawsuits involving breach of contract, intellectual property infringement and breach of privacy.

-- Limit the indemnity to your “negligent” acts, errors and omission instead of “any” acts errors or omissions.
+- Limit the indemnity to your n” acts, errors and omission instead of any acts errors or omissions.

-- If you can’t negotiate the above-mentioned concessions, try to limit your total liability to that which is covered by your General Liability insurance and Professional Liability insurance policies.
-Or, if this approach is not successful, try to negotiate a monetary cap for damages such as $100,000.
+- If you can’t negotiate the above-mentioned concessions, try to limit your total liability to whaT is covered by your General Liability and Professional Liability insurance policies.
+Or, if this approach is not successful, try to negotiate a monetary cap for damages, such as $100,000.

-Tech companies that are the “party not in power” often assume liabilities under broadly written indemnity provisions that make them responsible for liabilities that go way beyond “bodily injury” and “property damage” “to a third party.”
+Tech companies that are the party not in power often assume liabilities under-written indemnity provisions that make them responsible for liabilities that go way beyond bodily injury and property damage to a third party.

-- To the extent that the above approach is not successful, try to negotiate a monetary cap for damages such as $100,000.
+- If the above approach is not successful, try to negotiate a monetary cap for damages such as $100,000.

 Intellectual Property Infringement Indemnity

-Many tech work contracts contain an indemnity provision for intellectual property violations arising out of the work.
-Intellectual property violations include offenses such as infringements of copyright, patent, trademark, tradename, etc.
+Many tech work contracts contain an indemnity provision for intellectual property violations.
+Intellectual property violations include offenses such as copyright, patent, trademark, and trade name infringements.

 - Try to remove any specific provisions dealing with intellectual property infringement indemnity.

-- Limit the indemnity to not apply to situations where the intellectual property violation is caused “solely” by the other party or “in whole or in part” (better outcome) by the other party.
+- Limit the indemnity to not apply to situations where the intellectual property violation is caused solely by the other party or in whole or in part (the better outcome) by the other party.

-- Limit the indemnity to not apply to situations where you are making a product to comply with the specifications required under the contract, where another party alters or modifies your product without authorization or where another party commingles your product with another product.
+- Limit the indemnity to not apply to situations where you are making a product to comply with the specifications required under the contract, where another party alters or modifies your product without authorization, or where another party co-mingles your product with another product.

 Breach of Privacy Indemnity

-Many contracts for tech work contain a specific indemnification provision for these types of violations where confidential information is being collected.
-In addition, more generalized indemnity provisions can capture these types of claims if the general indemnity provision is not limited to claims for “bodily injury” and “property damage.”
+Many contracts for tech work contain a specific indemnification provision for these types of violations.
+In addition, more generalized indemnity provisions can capture these types of claims if the general indemnity provision is not limited to claims for bodily injury and property damage.

 - Attempt to remove any specific provision dealing with breach of privacy indemnity from the contract.

-- Limit the indemnity to not apply to situations where the breach of privacy is caused “solely” or “in whole or in part” (better outcome) by the other party.
+- Limit the indemnity to not apply to situations where the breach of privacy is caused solely or in whole or in part (a better outcome) by the other party.